Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Study Description

+{\bf Gait-Velocity:} In order to exclude the outliers we only included data within two standard deviations of the mean velocity.
+After outlier removal, the majority of the values were approximately normally distributed with all measurements less than the physiologically reasonable value of $150$ cm/sec (Fig.~\ref{fig:histogram}).

-Note that in this paper we want to use the in-home gait velocities as ``ground truth''.
-However, there is not a one-to-one mapping between individual in-home gait velocities and individual transition times, since they are measured in different locations and with different sensors, thus do not co-occur (that is, we do not get a transition time and an in-home velocity that both correspond to the same movement at the same time).
+There is not a one-to-one mapping between in-home gait velocities and transition times since they are measured in different locations and with different sensors, thus do not co-occur.
+In other words, we do not get a transition time and an in-home velocity that both correspond to the same movement at the same time.
 Because of this, we aggregated the in-home velocity estimates across an entire day and used the mean gait velocity as the target to be estimated from the transition time.
+We use the mean of gait velocity as the feature since we conjecture that gait velocity is well represented by a normal distribution.

-We verified that the in-home velocity estimates approximately obey a normal distribution using Q–Q plots~\cite{wilk1968probability} ("Q" stands for quantile), which is a graphical method for comparing two probability distributions by plotting their quantiles against each other.
+We use Q-Q plot~\cite{wilk1968probability} ("Q" stands for quantile) to verify gait velocity is normally distributed.
+Q-Q plot is a graphical method for comparing two probability distributions by plotting their quantiles against each other.
 We plotted the quantiles of the empirical in-home gait velocity distribution with that of a standard normal distribution.
-If the two distributions being compared are similar, the points in the Q–Q plot will approximately lie on the line $y = x$.
-If the distributions are linearly related, the points in the Q–Q plot will approximately lie on a line, but not necessarily on the line $y = x$.
-In Fig.~\ref{fig:QQplot}, we plot the Q-Q test result for a randomly selected participant representative of all participants.
+If the distributions are ``linearly related'', the points in the Q-Q plot will approximately lie on a line, but not necessarily on the line $y = x$.

+In Fig.~\ref{fig:QQplot}, we plot the Q-Q test result for a representative participant.
 We found that the points in the Q-Q plot mostly lie on a line with a regression coefficient $r^2 = 0.9972$, and we observed this trend across all the participants.
-Therefore, we concluded that the in-home estimated gait velocity is well approximated by a normal distribution.
-For normally distributed data, the sample mean is representative of the true mean, therefore, we could readily use the mean in-home gait velocity across an entire day as ground truth.
+Therefore, the in-home estimated gait velocity is well approximated by a normal distribution.
+For normally distributed data, the sample mean is identical to the mean of the population distribution.
+Therefore, we use the \emph{sample mean} as a representative feature for the in-home estimated gait velocity.